CodeQL documentation

 You can use basic inter-procedural data-flow analysis and taint tracking as described in “Analyzing data flow in JavaScript and TypeScript” to check whether there is a path in the data-flow graph from some source node to a sink node that does not pass through any sanitizer nodes.
 Another way of thinking about this is that it statically models the flow of data through the program, and associates a flag with every data value telling us whether it might have come from a source node.

 In some cases, you may want to track more detailed information about data values.
-This can be done by associating flow labels with data values, as shown in this tutorial.
-We will first discuss the general idea behind flow labels and then show how to use them in practice.
-Finally, we will give an overview of the API involved and provide some pointers to standard queries that use flow labels.
+This can be done by associating flow states with data values, as shown in this tutorial.
+We will first discuss the general idea behind flow states and then show how to use them in practice.
+Finally, we will give an overview of the API involved and provide some pointers to standard queries that use flow states.

 Limitations of basic data-flow analysis